Never Miss a Beat - Get Updates Direct to Your Inbox

 Get a free, individually-tailored valuation and business-readiness assessment.
 Sell when you're ready.
 Not a minute before.

 Now let’s assume a cash basis accounting method is used.
 In this example, your inventory has turned over, or is close to doing so, at the end of February.
 So in March, you buy the equivalent of 5 months of inventory (~$25,000).

 Why Accrual Basis is More Accurate

-Over time, both cash basis and accrual basis accounting will arrive at the same (or very similar) profit numbers, but when a snapshot in time is taken the picture can be quite deceptive.
+Over time, both cash basis and accrual basis accounting will arrive at the same, or very similar, profit numbers.
+However, when a snapshot in time is taken, the picture can be quite deceptive.
 More importantly, cash basis accounting without a regular turnover rate of inventory makes it nearly impossible for a buyer to gauge any trends in your gross profits.

-The problem with cash basis accounting is that it improperly records an expense before it is actually an expense.
+The problem with cash basis accounting is that it improperly records an expense before it is actually an expense to record.
 Cash basis accounting does not recognize the receipt of inventory.
 In reality, when a business owner buys inventory, they are not reducing their assets, just converting one asset (cash) for another (inventory).

 When Cash Basis is Better

 Generally speaking, accrual basis accounting better captures the finances of any business.
 However, for very simple businesses, cash basis may be preferred when it comes to selling.
 Examples of businesses that would use cash basis accounting effectively would be:

 - Sites that earn 100% of their money through affiliate earnings and have no payables or receivables.